huggingface/transformers/docs/source/add_new_model.rst

 -----------------------------------------------------------------------------------------------------------------------

 Now, it’s time to get some credit from the community for your work!
 Having completed a model addition is a major contribution to Transformers and the whole NLP community.
-Your code will certainly be used by hundreds of developers and researchers.
+Your code and the ported pre-trained models will certainly be used by hundreds and possibly even thousands of developers and researchers.
 You should be proud of your work and share your achievement with the community.

 **You have made another model that is super easy to access for everyone in the community! 🤯**